kritzikratzi/Oscilloscope/readme.md

 ## License/Source code
+* See [LICENSE](LICENSE) for more information.
+* The sourcecode for this application is freely available on [github](https://github.com/kritzikratzi/Oscilloscope) under the WTFPL license.

-* [Openframeworks](http://openframeworks.cc).
+* Based on [Openframeworks](http://openframeworks.cc).
 A creative coding library.
 The larger part of it is licensed as MIT/BSD.
+* Uses [FFmpeg](http://www.ffmpeg.org/) _(the encoder/decoder library)_ and [ofxAvCodec](https://github.com/kritzikratzi/ofxAvCodec) to encode/decode video/audio files.
-* [FFmpeg](http://www.ffmpeg.org/) and [ofxAvCodec](https://github.com/kritzikratzi/ofxAvCodec).
-FFmpeg is _the_ encoder/decoder library and licensed under the gpl/lgpl 2.1.
-The binaries included here were compiled to comply with the lgpl.
-A copy of the LGPL together with instructions how the library was compiled for each platform can be found in the `legal` folder.
+* [FFmpeg](http://www.ffmpeg.org/) is licensed under the gpl/lgpl 2.1.
+The shared libraries included here were compiled to comply with the lgpl.
+A copy of the LGPL together with instructions how the library was compiled for each platform can be found in the [docs/ffmpeg](docs/ffmpeg) folder.
+Alternatively (or if the files were not included by accident) you can find online versions of the compilation instructions and the LGPL as part of the ofxAvCodec project.
-* The sourcecode for this application is freely available on [github](https://github.com/kritzikratzi/Oscilloscope).